-They are responsible for connecting people, departments, and/or organizations, ensuring that all of the necessary resources are available to achieve desired outcomes.
+They connect people, departments, and organizations, ensuring all necessary resources are available to achieve desired outcomes.

-Liaisons are skilled communicators with excellent interpersonal abilities, as well as knowledge in their specific fields.
+Liaisons are skilled communicators with excellent interpersonal abilities and knowledge in their specific fields.

 They act as an intermediary between two or more groups by actively listening to both sides, understanding different perspectives, and finding common ground between them.

-Liaisons often have extensive knowledge of the subject at hand due to their prior experience in related fields.
+Liaisons often have extensive knowledge of the subject due to their prior experience in related fields.

 They also provide an independent perspective which can be highly beneficial when attempting to reach an agreement or consensus among conflicting parties.